 We have a lot of clients using Magento.
 They've all told us great things about it from a sellers point of view, and we've found integration with Magento simple yet comprehensive.
 All in all, it's a great package.
 This is a guest post by the Magento team, written especially for us, on how best to migrate to a Magento if you're already thinking of switching to a more flexible and powerful shopping cart.

 [To make things really easy - we're currently developing a Magento Connect Extension which will make integration with our fulfilment service truly plug and play - watch this space!]

 Magento Enterprise is the foundation for online stores of businesses worldwide.
 As an open-source software platform Magento Enterprise makes migrating from an existing online store to the Magento platform manageable, if not down-right easy.
 Magento provides open APIs for integration with your current business systems such as James and James eCommerce Fulfilment and other valuable third party applications.
 It’s also a completely customizable platform so that your site is as unique as your business.
 Over time, the platform can scale with your business needs and perform to support increases in orders, catalog size and the introduction of new websites, storefronts, specific localization configurations as well as integrating custom modules as needed.

 The Elements of a Successful Migration

 When migrating your online store from one eCommerce platform to another there are a number areas to be concerned with – some obvious and some not.
 You have to create a fantastic user experience that showcases your products and your brand.
 You have to migrate all of your product and customer data and order history.
-You will want to maintain or improve your search engine rankings and chances are you are looking for increased site performance.
+You’ll want to maintain or improve your search engine rankings and chances are you’re looking for increased site performance.